XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/sign.md

 | `tx_blob` | String | Binary representation of the fully-qualified, signed transaction, as hex |
 | `tx_json` | Object | JSON specification of the [complete transaction](transaction-formats.html) as signed, including any fields that were automatically filled in |

-**Caution:** If this command results in an error messages, the message can contain the secret key from the request.
+**Caution:** If this command results in an error messages, the message can contain a secret value provided in the request.
 Make sure that these errors are not visible to others.

 * Do not write this error to a log file that can be seen by multiple people.
 * Do not paste this error to a public place for debugging.